The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 Stage 1: Photocatalysis (The Breakdown)

 When natural UV rays from the sun hit the glass, the coating reacts chemically to break down and loosen organic dirt (like tree sap, pollen, and bird droppings).
-Crucially, this happens continuously during daylight hours, even on cloudy or overcast days.
+Crucially, this happens continuously during daylight hours, even on cloudy or completely overcast days.

 Stage 2: Hydrophilicity (The Wash-Off)